 When I was director of the UC Davis School of Medicine Postbac Program and identified contempt in the expressions of applicants during interviews, I recorded it as a negative – especially when it was directed at the other applicants.
 A strong sense of superiority in a student doesn’t make for easy collaboration or mentorship.

-“Consciousness itself can bring qualitative change” as one of my favorite teachers says.
+“Consciousness itself can bring qualitative change,” as one of my favorite teachers says.
 In your content, the most important thing you can do is allow them to see how you think through problems.
 The adcom is deciding if they want to teach you medicine.
 Being transparent in your thought process will help them see that you are methodical (do not skip steps), thorough, and persistent in suggesting as many potential solutions as you can identify.
 Then you just may be the student they are looking for.

 In bringing attention to your process and content, you can begin to strategize in all of the areas recommended to do your best at the MMI.
 Practice is the best way to prepare.
-For a mock MMI, you are welcome to contact me or one of my colleagues at Accepted.
+To practice for your upcoming MMI, check out Accepted’s Mock MMI Services.
 We would be delighted to assist you.
 The interview is my favorite part of the medical school application!
-Mocks provide so many opportunities for the applicant to gain insight from the experience and can lead to remarkable improvement.For 25 years, Accepted has helped applicants gain acceptance to their dream healthcare programs.
-Our outstanding team of admissions consultants features former admissions directors, admissions committee members, pre-health advisors, postbac program directors, and doctors.
-Our staff has guided applicants to acceptance at allopathic (MD) and osteopathic (DO) medical schools, residencies and fellowships, dental school, veterinarian school, and physician assistant programs at top schools such as Harvard, Stanford, Penn, UCSF, Johns Hopkins, Columbia, and many more.Want an admissions expert to help you get Accepted?
+Mock interviews provide so many opportunities for the applicant to gain insight from the experience and can lead to remarkable improvement.
+Learn more about how we can help you GET ACCEPTED.Want Alicia to help you get Accepted?
 Click here to get in touch!